lee-blake/CME-Commitment-to-Change/Documentation/User.md

 ![Edit Button](<../Auxiliary Files/Images/User_Images/commitment_edit_circled.PNG>)

 4. This brings you to the commitment edit page.
 Make your edits in these fields.
+   - Please note: If the commitment you are editing is from a suggested commitment, you will not be able to edit some fields.
+Please see the [Making a Course's Suggested Commitment](#making-a-courses-suggested-commitment) for more information.

 ![Edit View](<../Auxiliary Files/Images/User_Images/commitment_edit_page.PNG>)